-- Rational: - The cluster criterion must implement the downward closure property - If the criterion holds for any k-dimensional subspace S, then it also holds for any (k-1)-dimensional projection of S - Use the reverse implication for pruning: If the criterion does not hold for a (k-1)-dimensional projection of S, then the criterion also does not hold for S - Apply APRIORI-style breadth-first search - Start with the 1-dimensional subspaces for which the criterion holds - Iteration (k-1)-dimensional to k-dimensional - Merge all (k-1)-dimensional subspaces for which the criterion holds to generate k-dimensional candidate subspaces - Prune all candidates that have at least one projection for which the criterion does not hold - Test the criterion for the remaining candidates
+- Start with 1-dimensional subspaces and merge them to compute higher dimensional ones - Most approaches transfer the problem of subspace search into frequent item set mining - The cluster criterion must implement the downward closure property - If the criterion holds for any k-dimensional subspace S, then it also holds for any (k-1)-dimensional projection of S - Use the reverse implication for pruning: If the criterion does not hold for a (k-1)-dimensional projection of S, then the criterion also does not hold for S - Apply any frequent itemset mining algorithm (APRIORI, FPGrowth, etc.) - Few approaches use other search heuristics like best-first-search, greedy-search, etc. - Better average and worst-case performance - No guaranty on the completeness of results